This interactive tutorial walks you through several "down to earth" practical aspects of running an SQA team.

 Robert is a frequent guest lecturer at McGill University where he relates theoretical aspects of Software Engineering to real world examples with practical hands-on demonstrations.

 Robert has received professional recognition for many accomplishments over the years.
-At TEPR 2000 - award for best electronic patient record product to EHS using the Purkinje CNC component.
-Byte Middle-East's 1992 Product of the Year for the AVT-710 product family achieving a ZERO FIELD REPORTED software defect rate with over 15,000 units installed.
-(Project involved over 27-man month's effort!); Quebec Order of Engineers' recognition for creating and managing the Alis R&D Policy Guide - Development Framework and process.
+These include Byte Middle East's 1992 Product of the Year for the AVT-710 product family achieving a ZERO FIELD REPORTED software defect rate with over 15,000 units installed.
+(Project involved over 27-man month's effort!); Quebec Order of Engineers' recognition for creating and managing the Alis R&D Policy Guide - Development Framework and process; CANARIE Gold Proposal for CANARIE PHASE I (Internet en franšais); and CANARIE Gold Proposal for CANARIE PHASE II (multilingual internet).